Ap1075/CNN_Job_Classification/README.md

 ### Classifier which takes in a job description and gives the department name for it.

-*   Use a convolutional neural network model
+*   Uses a convolutional neural network model
 *   Makes use of a pre-trained Word Embeddings (GloVe)

 ### Data Structuring